naughtypines/naughtypines.github.io/README.md

 # naughtypines.github.io
-Luxury Private Camping and Guest Lodging in The Maine Wildnerness
+Luxury Private Camping and Guest Lodging in the Maine Wildnerness